FlashVGGT Logo

 FlashVGGT framework diagram

-Use spatial resampling to compress image tokens into a compact set of descriptor tokens.
+Efficiently compress dense image tokens into a compact set of spatial descriptors via resampling.

 Single-forward Reconstruction